 When the 1916 Rising broke out she played an active part in it and was rumoured to have shot dead a DMP policeman while trying to storm Dublin Castle.
 She was part of the Stephens Green garrison that later withdrew to the Royal College of Surgeons on the Green.
 When the Rising was over she was taken prisoner, held in solitary confinement and sentenced to Death.
 Much to her disappointment the sentenced was commuted to Life Imprisonment.
 However she was released in 1917 after having served her time in an English Prison.

-In the British General Election of December 1918 she was elected for a Dublin Constituency taking 66% of the vote but refused to take her seat in a London Parliament.
+In the British General Election of December 1918 she was elected for a Dublin Constituency taking 66% of the vote, thus becoming the first woman ever elected an MP - but refused to take her seat in the London Parliament.
 When the 1st Dáil met in January the Countess was back in an English Prison and when the roll call was taken her absence was noted by the words - fé ghlas ag Gallaibh -"imprisoned by the foreign enemy".
 She was made the Minister for Labour and held that position until January 1922.
 She also sat in the Cabinet of the Irish Republic from April 1919 till August 1919 - thus making her the First Woman Cabinet Minister in Irish History.

 Constance Markievicz died at the age of 59 on 15 July 1927, of complications related to appendicitis.
 She had given away the last of her wealth, and died in a public ward "among the poor where she wanted to be".
 One of the doctors attending her was her revolutionary colleague Kathleen Lynn.
 Also at her bedside were Casimir and Stanislas Markievicz, Eamon de Valera & others came by to pay their last respects.
 Refused a state funeral by the Free State government, she was buried Glasnevin Cemetery Dublin, and Eamon de Valera gave the funeral oration.
 Sean O’Casey said of her: One thing she had in abundance—physical courage; with that she was clothed as with a garment.